 4. The aim of this paper is to examine and understanding the army’s role in the post conflict situation with special emphasis on CIMIC activities to be carried out by the Security Forces Headquarters (JAFFNA) in Northern Peninsular.

-CIVIL MILITARY COOPERATION AND ROLE OF MILITARY IN POST CONFLICT SITUATION
+CIVIL MILITARY COOPERATION AND ROLE OF MILITARY IN POST CONFLICT SRI LANKA

 5. The Civil-Military Co-operation (CIMIC) is the means by which the military command establishes formal relations with national and local authorities, the civilian population, international organisations and non-governmental organisations within its Area of Responsibility (CIMIC Introduction, n.d.).